I'm Getting Used to You

 "I'm Getting Used to You" is the title of the fourth single released by Selena from the album Dreaming of You.
 It was written by Diane Warren and produced by Rhett Lawrence.
-The song was released on November 26, 1995, by EMI.
+The song was released on March 5, 1996, by EMI, being serviced to pop and rhythmic radio stations.

 Song information

 The track was written by songwriter Diane Warren in the key of F#minor with the BPM of 100 and Selena's range here was from F#3-F#5, and was chosen to be the fourth release (third in English language).
 The song was not as successful as the previous singles, but managed to peak at number 7 on the Billboard Bubbling Under Hot 100 singles chart.